Natchez in Adams County, Mississippi — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Colonial Era.
 A significant historical year for this entry is 1792.

 Location.
 31° 33.556′ N, 91° 24.371′ W. Marker is in Natchez, Mississippi, in Adams County.
-Marker is at the intersection of Washington Street and South Wall Street, on the right when traveling west on Washington Street.
+It is at the intersection of Washington Street and South Wall Street, on the right when traveling west on Washington Street.
 Touch for map.
 Marker is at or near this postal address: 222 South Wall Street, Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Intersection of Washington and South Wall Streets (within shouting distance of this marker); Intersection of State and South Wall streets (about 300 feet away, measured in a direct line); The William Johnson House (about 300 feet away); a different marker also named William Johnson House (about 300 feet away); Intersection of State and South Canal streets (about 400 feet away); Adams County Confederate Memorial (about 400 feet away); Intersection of Washington and South Pearl streets (about 500 feet away); Pleasant Hill (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Intersection of Washington and South Wall Streets (within shouting distance of this marker); Intersection of State and South Wall streets (about 300 feet away, measured in a direct line); The William Johnson House (about 300 feet away); a different marker also named William Johnson House (about 300 feet away); Intersection of State and South Canal streets (about 400 feet away); Adams County Confederate Memorial (about 400 feet away); Intersection of Washington and South Pearl streets (about 500 feet away); Pleasant Hill (about 500 feet away).
 Touch for a list and map of all markers in Natchez.

 Regarding Texada.
 National Register of Historic Places (1979) #79001303